shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 {{< figure src="/images/bandc5.jpg" class="instructionFigure">}}

-5. Secure the lid and set the Instant Pot to manual low pressure for 50 minutes with a quick release.
+5. Secure the lid and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 50 minutes with a quick release.

-6. Add the carrots, secure the lid, and set the Instant Pot to manual low pressure for 3 minutes with a quick release.
+6. Add the carrots, secure the lid, and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 3 minutes with a quick release.

 7. Using tongs, remove the garlic head and squeeze over the stew to release the cloves.
+Use a whisk to blend.

 {{< figure src="/images/bandc6.jpg" class="instructionFigure">}}